License Plates & Placards in IndianaCompare Car Insurance Quotes in 3 Steps

 Once you receive your plates, you'll need to remember to reserve them every year by mail.
 If you change your address during the year, you should immediately file your new address with the BMV so that the renewal forms will be sent to your current address.

 So, how much space will you be given to express yourself, and what will you be able to say?
-For standard plates, you can use up to seven letters and numerals plus one space.
-For motorcycles, you'll have to get by with six characters, and for special recognition plates, the limit is 6 characters.
+For standard plates, you can use up to 7 characters plus 1 space.
+For motorcycles, you'll have to get by with 6 characters, and for special recognition plates, the limit is 6 characters.